Friday, January 18, 2013

 Heading out for a walk early in the morning

-Slurping down my second cup of wake-up coffee I can hear my friend Marcy’s voice outside my front door: “hola, hola.”
+Slurping down my second cup of wake-up coffee, I can hear my friend Marcy’s voice outside my front door: “Hola, Hola.”
 She’s come to collect me on her morning walk.
 Marcy is much more committed to exercise than I am.
 I need to be pushed into a routine.
-We typically head south on the Caribbean side, cut back west through the Colonias, and then walk around the pathway of the Salinas Grande before returning home.
+We typically head south on the Caribbean side, cut back west through the Colonias, and then walk around the pathway of the Salina Grande before returning home.

-Fruit vendor at south end of Salinas Grande
+Fruit vendor at the south end of Salina Grande

-Along our route we pass the fruit vendor’s makeshift stand tucked under the roomy shade of the trees at the southern end of the Salinas Grande.
+Along our route, we pass the fruit vendor’s makeshift stand tucked under the roomy shade of the trees at the southern end of the Salina Grande.

-In the shallow marshy end of Salinas Grande there is a variety of birds; herons, storks, cranes, cormorants, a type of duck, and spoonbills paddling and hunting in the muck.
+In the shallow marshy end of Salina Grande, there is a variety of birds: herons, storks, cranes, cormorants, a type of duck, and spoonbills paddling and hunting in the muck.

-Further on a very sweet little pit bull-cross plays with us, begging for pats and belly rubs.
-We trek past a number of congenial young men having a quiet morning beer or two, chatting with friends, and enjoying the peace of early morning.
+Further on, a very sweet little pit bull-cross plays with us, begging for pats and belly rubs.
+We trek past several congenial young men having a quiet morning beer or two, chatting with friends, and enjoying the peace of early morning.

 Pat me please!
 (M.Watt photo)